 The Sea To Summit eVent Compression is 20-inches tall with a 9-inch diameter and a total volume of 20-liters.
 Its made of 70D nylon with an eVent fabric bottom that allows air out but prevents water for getting in.
 It has all the familiar features of a sleeping bag stuff sack including compression straps and a pull handle on the bottom.

-This model did remarkably well in this metric and received an astounding 9 out of 10.
+This model did remarkably well in this metric, really impressing us with its waterproofness.
 From casual use to out more intense testing, everything stayed dry inside this product throughout testing.
 When we held it underwater, tons of bubbles escaped through the eVent, but no moisture crept inside the bag.
 Our testing towel remained completely dry after submersion and after being dragged through the water.

 Ease of Use

 Using the eVent Compression for the specialty purpose of a sleeping bag stuff sack couldn't be easier.
-In order to remain watertight, most dry bags are also airtight or at least resistant to air moving through the fabric.
+To remain watertight, most dry bags are also airtight or at least resistant to air moving through the fabric.
 This would make stuffing a sleeping bag inside and compressing it down a near-impossible challenge.
 This model has the ingenious addition of an eVent on the bottom which allows air to exit, making stuffing and compressing not only possible but a quick and easy task.
-Other lightweight models like the Osprey UltraLight Dry Sack make seem like an alluring choice for backpackers, but they lack which makes them a terrible choice for a stuff sack.
+While many other lightweight models may seem like an alluring choice for backpackers, most of them lack this ability to expel air which makes them a terrible choice for a stuff sack.

 The lip of the bag is more typical and closes using the classic roll-top.
 It is simple enough to roll it closed, pull the compression lid in place, and strap it down.
-If you plan to use it as more than a sleeping bag stuff sack, this model fails to provide internal compartments for small items.
+This is an improvement over some other compression models we tested that have no lid, which then puts a lot of pressure on the roll-top.
+The eVent keeps pressure off your seal while you compress, which we think is a much better design.
+However, if you plan to use it as more than a sleeping bag stuff sack, this model fails to provide internal compartments for small items.
 It also has no carrying straps and is easier to transport inside another bag.

 The eVent Compression has all of the typical features of a sleeping bag stuff sack.
-It has normal flat bottomed cylindrical shape, the compression lid plus straps, and a pull handle on the bottom.
-The eVent at the bottom of this model is what makes it truly unique.
+It has a typical flat bottomed cylindrical shape, the compression lid plus straps, and a pull handle on the bottom.
+The eVent at the bottom of this model is what makes it truly wonderful.
 This feature allows air to escape while it is being stuffed and compressed but prevents water from returning into the inner compartment.

-In order to live up to the prerequisite weight standards for lightweight backpacking gear, the eVent Compression was forced to sacrifice its durability.
+To live up to the prerequisite weight standards for lightweight backpacking gear, the eVent Compression is forced to sacrifice some durability.
 Lightweight material is just never going to be as resistant to cuts and tears.
 The thin material of this model is not very durable when outside of a backpack, but it is strong enough to withstand abrasions from being shuffled around inside a pack.

-At $44.95, the eVent Compression is reasonably priced for a mid-sized dry bag.
-It may be almost double the cost of a standard lightweight stuff sack, but when you're backpacking in the Pacific Northwest, we're pretty sure it will have paid for itself the first night when you have a warm and dry sleeping bag to crawl into.
+The eVent Compression is reasonably priced for a mid-sized dry bag.
+It may be almost double the cost of a standard lightweight stuff sack, but when you're backpacking across Asia during monsoon season, we're pretty sure it will have paid for itself the first night when you have a warm and dry sleeping bag to crawl into.

 The Sea To Summit eVent Compression is an ideal sleeping bag stuff sack and should be a part of any avid backpackers kit.
-We had zero hesitation in awarding it with a Top Pick for Sleeping Bag Stuff Sack.
-It has all the major design features of a stuff sack, its lightweight, and it's exceptionally waterproof.
+We have zero hesitations in awarding it with a Top Pick for Sleeping Bag Stuff Sack.
+It has all the major design features of a stuff sack, it's lightweight, and it's exceptionally waterproof.
 Everyone loves a dry bed, and with this product's protection, you'll never face a damp night's sleep in the backcountry again.